wrye-bash/wrye-bash/Readme.md

 * Skyrim Special Edition (patch 1.6.318.0)
 * Enderal Special Edition (patch 2.0.9)

-**Note**: The Windows Store versions of Morrowind, Oblivion, Fallout 4 and Skyrim Special Edition are supported as well.
+**Note**: The Windows Store versions of Morrowind, Oblivion, Fallout 3, Fallout New Vegas, Fallout 4 and Skyrim Special Edition are supported as well.

 ### Download